OpenID Connect (OIDC) Bearer token authentication

 quarkus.keycloak.devservices.realm-path=quarkus-realm.json

-Finally, write your test which will be executed in JVM mode:
+Finally, write your test, which will be executed in JVM mode, as shown in the following examples:

 package org.acme.security.openid.connect;